🟥 Stackful cooperative task runtime

 Fibers follows the Sane C++ allocation rules:

-FiberAllocator when enabled;FiberAllocator::createMalloc() exists only as an explicit opt-in mode;This means the runtime can apply backpressure instead of silently growing.
-Producers either provide enough capacity, wait for capacity, or receive a normal Result error when setup/allocation fails.
+FiberAllocator when enabled;FiberAllocator::createMalloc() exists only as an explicit opt-in mode;This means the runtime applies backpressure instead of silently growing.
+Producers provide enough capacity, wait for capacity, or handle setup/allocation failure.
+FiberAllocator::createMalloc() is an explicit interoperability escape hatch; choosing it gives up the fixed-memory property even though allocation remains visible in configuration and statistics.

 Async is the low-level callback I/O library.
 Await is a C++20 coroutine wrapper over Async.
 Fibers is different: it is stackful, does not require C++20 coroutines, and can suspend through ordinary nested function calls because each fiber has an explicit stack.